All Issue Trackers

 Eighth Circuit, No. 20-1538

-6.25.19 – Four nonprofit organizations—namely the Animal Defense Fund, Animal Equality, Center for Biological Diversity, and Food Chain Workers Alliance—filed a complaint against Jonathan and DeAnn Vaught and Peco Foods, Inc. The complaint challenges Arkansas Ag-Gag Law, codified under Arkansas Code § 16-118-113, which prohibits undercover investigations of industrial animal agriculture facilities.
-Plaintiffs requested declaratory and injunctive relief to prevent the defendants from enforcing the Ag-Gag Law in a manner that infringes upon their constitutional rights, specifically their rights protected under the First Amendment and the Equal Protection Clause of the U.S. Constitution.
+6.25.19 – Four nonprofit organizations—namely the Animal Defense Fund, Animal Equity, Center for Biological Diversity, and Food Chain Workers Alliance—filed a complaint against Jonathan and DeAnn Vaught and Peco Foods, Inc. The suit challenged Arkansas’ Ag-Gag Law (§ 16-118-113), which prohibits undercover investigations of industrial animal agriculture facilities.
+The plaintiffs sought declaratory and injunctive relief, arguing the law violates their First Amendment and Equal Protection Rights.

-2.14.20 – The U.S. District Court ruled in favor of defendants, granting their individual motions to dismiss the case.
-The court determined that plaintiffs failed to establish Article III standing and dismissed the case without prejudice.
-The U.S. District Court did not address the issue of failure to state a claim or ripeness.
+2.14.20 – The federal district court ruled in favor of defendants, granting their motions to dismiss the case.
+The district court determined that plaintiffs failed to establish Article III standing and dismissed the case without prejudice.
+It did not address the issue of failure to state a claim.

-8.20.21 – Appellees Peco Foods, Inc. and DeAnn and Jonathan Vaught filed petitions for rehearing en banc.
+- Defendants-appellees Peco Foods, Inc. and DeAnn and Jonathan Vaught filed petitions for rehearing en banc (8.20.21)

-9.15.21 – The Eighth Circuit Court denied Appellees’ petitions for rehearing en banc.
+- The Eighth Circuit Court denied appellees’ petitions for rehearing en banc (9.15.21)

 Iowa

-8.10.21 – Five non-profit organizations – Animal Legal Defense Fund, PETA, Bailing Out Benji, Food & Water Watch, and Iowa Citizens for Community Improvement – filed a complaint against the state of Iowa, challenging their more recent Ag-Gag law codified at Iowa Code § 727.8A.
-The law makes it illegal to place or use a camera or any other electronic surveillance device to obtain images or data of the conduct at agricultural production facility.
-Plaintiffs argued that recording is a form of speech protected under the First Amendment to the U.S. Constitution and request a court declaration that Iowa Code § 727.8A is unconstitutional.
-Plaintiffs also sought an injunction against its enforcement.
+8.10.21 – Five nonprofit organizations—namely the Animal Legal Defense Fund, PETA, Bailing Out Benji, Food & Water Watch, and Iowa Citizens for Community Improvement—filed a complaint against the state of Iowa, challenging its latest Ag-Gag law (Iowa Code § 727.8A).
+The plaintiffs argued that recording constitutes speech protected under the First Amendment of the U.S. Constitution.
+They sought a court declaration that Iowa Code § 727.8A is unconstitutional and an injunction to prevent its enforcement.

-11.22.22 – Defendants Iowa Governor Kimberley K. Reynolds et al. filed a notice of appeal with the U.S. Court of Appeals for the Eighth Circuit against the district court’s Sep.
-26, 2022, order granting Plaintiffs’ motion for summary judgment and denying Defendants’ motion to dismiss.
+- Defendants filed a notice of appeal with the U.S. Court of Appeals for the Eighth circuit Court against the district court’s judgment (11.22.22)

-4.3.24 – The plaintiffs Animal Legal Defense Fund, Bailing Out Benji, and Food & Water Watch along with the defendants filed a joint stipulation to dismiss the case with prejudice.
+- Plaintiffs Animal Legal Defense Fund, Bailing Out Benji, and Food & Water Watch along with defendants filed a joint stipulation to dismiss the case with prejudice (4.3.24)

-4.10.24 – The court dismissed the claims brought by plaintiffs Animal Legal Defense Fund, Bailing Out Benji, and Food & Water Watch with prejudice.
+4.10.24 – The federal district court dismissed the claims brought by plaintiffs Animal Legal Defense Fund, Bailing Out Benji, and Food & Water Watch with prejudice.

 Animal Legal Defense Fund, et al. v.
 Reynolds, et al. [Case closed]